enghwa/ecommerce-shopfront-on-aws/1_PrimaryRegion/README.md

 ParameterKey=SeedRepository,ParameterValue=http://woof.kopi.io/book10.zip
 ```

+It will take around 25 mins.
+If you don't want to wait for the CloudFormation completion, you can jump to the Module 2: [Build a Secondary region](../2_SecondaryRegion/README.md) to build the same stack in `Singapore`.
+However, don't forget to come back to verify your Bookstore in Ireland is completed.

 Now, you can go to your [Cloudformation console at Ireland](https://eu-west-1.console.aws.amazon.com/cloudformation/home?region=eu-west-1#) to check if the stack is successfully created.
 Once your stack has successfully completed, you can go to your app via the AWS Cloudfront URL to verify if it works.
-You can find it via the output tab under AWS Cloudformation in Wordpress-Primary or enter the below command to ge the URL:
+You can find it via the output tab under AWS Cloudformation in Wordpress-Primary or enter the below command in Cloud9 to ge the URL:

 ```
 export cloudfronturl=`aws cloudformation describe-stacks --stack-name MyBookstoreIreland --region eu-west-1 --query "Stacks[0].Outputs[?OutputKey=='WebApplication'].OutputValue" --output text`